 o Bilingual children are more willing and able to learn a third language, and show an increased analytical orientation to language.

 o Children who study a second language score higher on verbal standardized tests conducted in English.
-By providing bilingual child care for Minneapolis children and other kids around the country also helps them perform better in math and logic skills than children with just one language.
+By providing bilingual child care to Minneapolis children and other kids around the country, our school prepares students to perform better in math and logic skills compared to children who are fluent in just one language.

 o This helps children prepare for Kindergarten, whether they will attend a language immersion program or an English-only elementary school.

 o Learning a second language helps children build self-esteem, creativity, problem-solving skills, and math ability